quantaosun/NAMD-MD/README.md

   <img width="485" alt="Screen Shot 2021-10-23 at 8 15 26 PM" src="https://user-images.githubusercontent.com/75652473/141260155-977e07db-4baa-463c-8ba6-f817b223ca30.png">
 </p>

-For proteins with multiple chains, this notebook might be problematic, you are suggested to use CHARMM GUI INSTEAD.

 NOTE, you need to include the provided water topology/parameter files in the configration file to prevent a "vdw parameter not found for atom type OT" error.

 The configuration file need modification, like the "parameters" lines, and the PBC section.